 But as Kaye said, I might have won but love prevailed.
 We had a great time (and workout as well since I’m sweating much) and a unique date experience.
 I also earned something to boast in this relationship until the end of this year.
 AHA!

-So to all couples who wanted to try this new date to do, here some details.
+So to all couples who wanted to try this new date to do, here are some of the details:

 How to go to Puzzled PH?